MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 ## API plugin manifest

 The API plugin manifest describes the plugin's capabilities, including the the APIs it supports and the operations it can perform.
 It also includes metadata such as name, description, version, and a reference to the OpenAPI definition of the REST APIs with which it interacts.
+API plugins can be referenced directly from the app manifest for broad use across Microsoft 365 Copilot experiences, or from within a declarative copilot manifest so that it's only called from your copilot.

 To learn more, see [API plugin manifest schema for Microsoft 365 Copilot](api-plugin-manifest.md).